 The Royal Society of Queensland was inaugurated in January 1884.
 It was born out of the Philosophical Society of Queensland, founded in 1859, the year Queensland was proclaimed a separate colony.
 The Philosophical Society amalgamated with the Royal Society in 1884.
 In 1885 royal assent was given to use the name.
+Today the current Governor of Queensland, Her Excellency the Honourable Dr Jeannette Young AC PSM, is Patron.

 It has a significant role in countering the ill-effects of increasing specialisation.
 Recent events have featured dialogue between academics, practitioners and laypeople; and between science, policy and education; as well as between scientific disciplines.
 As a non-aligned, generalist organisation, the Society aims to share knowledge across jurisdictional silos.